Nitish-McQueen/Spectrum-Internship/README.md

           Predict Score:  0.9973

- Future Scope :  We can deploy the model so that it take inputs and predict the output
+ Future Scope :  We can deploy the model so that it take inputs and predict the output.

- I have deployed the model in Heroku Cloud
+ I have created a web interface using Flask and deployed the model in Heroku Cloud.

  Check it out-http://studentprediction-api.herokuapp.com/